Mark Walker's Scottish Tips

 Celtic aim to try and cement another treble on Saturday and face a horribly out-of-form Aberdeen in the Scottish Cup Final which looks like it could be a mismatch.

-The early price of 11/10 on Celtic -1 a goal in the handicaps ws snapped up but 17/20 is perfectly acceptable and while that will be a stable bet among punters, they can afford to be brave and go Celtic -2 at 11/5 with McBookie.com.
+The early price of 11/10 on Celtic -1 a goal in the handicaps ws snapped up, but 17/20 is perfectly acceptable, and while that will be a stable bet among punters, they can afford to be brave and go Celtic -2 at 11/5 with McBookie.com.

-Aberdeen can at least claim to have scored in four of the five games this season and it's not impossible they can contribute to the scoring here.
+Aberdeen can at least claim to have scored in four of the five games this season, and it's not impossible they can contribute to the scoring here.

-If anything, Aberdeen's defence has looked even more fragile lately and they really struggle to defend corners and free kicks into the box.
+If anything, Aberdeen's defence has looked even more fragile lately, and they really struggle to defend corners and free kicks into the box.

 You would expect Celtic to go from this right from the off against a team whose confidence is shot.
-Go for Celtic half time/full time at 17/20 with McBookie.com blogin what could be an embarrassingly one-sided contest.
+Go for Celtic half time/full time at 17/20 with McBookie.com in what could be an embarrassingly one-sided contest.

 Freelance Scottish Football journalist for all newspapers.
 Former Racing Post Scottish Football Correspondent and long-suffering Aberdeen fan.